oredaze/dotfiles/README.md

 This is done with [pywal](https://github.com/dylanaraps/pywal)
 Either use a .json file with colors (few provided), or use [ranger](https://github.com/ranger/ranger) to pick all the colors from an image (more info below).
+Colors changed are: in the terminal, in polybar and its scripts, the window manager border and also rofi.

 **Preview of my custom bitmap font "droopy" // gvim colorscheme "red_dwarf":**
 **14px click ->**